 Eligible refunds will be refunded within 28 days of receipt of the said claim.
 No administrative fee is charged for processing refunds.
-However, the \$300 enrolment fee is not refundable.
+However, the lesser of 5% of the amount of course fees received by AHSI or \$500, is not refundable.
+These payments refer to students who have not yet commenced the course.